Identify and Protect Yourself from Job Scams

 No real employer or employment agency should ask you to pay a fee before you start working.
 It is a sure sign of scam if the "employer" asks you to pay for the following services as a condition of employment: Job training in exchange for a "guaranteed" employment.
 Application process fees.
 A fee for background or credit checks

-- Does the "employer" send you money or ask to use your bank account?
+- Does the "employer" send you money or phony cheques and ask to use your bank account?

-In this scam, you are offered a payment or reward in exchange for allowing the use of your bank account to depositing checks or transferring money.
-The "employer" usually instructs the applicants to deposit a check and keep some for themselves as a payment, and then ask the applicants to send the rest of fund back via their bank accounts.
+In this scam, you are offered a payment or reward in exchange for allowing the use of your bank account to depositing cheques or transferring money.
+The "employer" usually sends applicants a cheque or an image of a cheque.
+The "employer" then instructs the applicants to deposit the cheque and keep some for themselves as a payment, and then ask the applicants to send the rest of fund back via their bank accounts.
 Real employers do not ask for any banking or personal information for any money deposits.

 - Does the "employer" promise high pay for not much work?